MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/product-measurements.md

 Product Visualize has a tool to display your model measurements in Imperial or Metric units.
 To view model measurements, you need to first enable Product Measurements feature.

 > [!NOTE]
-> Model Measurements is a Preview feature.
+> Product measurements is a Preview feature.
 Preview features are experimental features that provide access to the latest innovations that the Dynamics 365 Product Visualize team is working on.

 To enable product measurements: